-- Once on land remove drain plugs to get water out of hull.
+- Once on land, remove drain plugs to get water out of the hull.
 Don’t start the engine.
 Don’t even put the key on it.

 - Get to a dealership or watercraft mechanic immediately.